Waterton Lakes National Park, my home away from home

-They say the home is where the heart is, so my home must be in Waterton.
-It is not just the scenery it is the animals that live there that make it so special.
+They say the home is where the heart is, so my home must be in Waterton Lakes National Park.
+It is not just the scenery.
+It is all the animals that live there that make it so special.
 I have been going to Waterton for years, enjoying parts of the park that are easy to reach and many that are more difficult.
 I am in the park in all seasons and all weather.

 My favorite times of the year are in the fall and spring.
-Winter is also a special time but a little more challenging to be able to get out into the back country with the winds and the snow but amazing pictures are sure to be had should you get out.
+Winter is also a special time but a little more challenging to get out into the back country with the winds and the snow.
+But amazing pictures are sure to be had should you manage to get out.

 Waterton Lakes National Park – Days Past